-The last part of enrolment is making sure you have access to the applications and systems you will use daily as a student.
-We will issue you with your IT credentials and show you the student portal where all applications are in one easy to use place.
+The last stage of enrolment is making sure you have access to the applications and systems you will use daily as a student.
+We will issue you with your IT credentials and show you the student portal, where you'll find all the applications you need.